GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 	cd ..
 	```

-    Creating the indexes takes ~10 minutes.
+    	Creating the indexes can take up to ~10 minutes.
 As the indexes get created, you will see them show up in the Firestore console.
 There should be about 36 indexes in total. <br><br>

 <br>